IOTA-Ledger/iota-web-wallet-guide/iota-Romeo-guide.md

 # Using Ledger Hardware Wallet With IOTA

-This guide explains how to secure IOTA tokens with a Ledger Nano S Hardware Wallet.
+This guide explains how to secure IOTA tokens with a Ledger Nano S device and the Romeo web wallet.

 If you have any questions or encounter any unexpected behaviour please contact the development team on the [IOTA Discord server](https://discord.gg/uUcqzUz).